 ASL is the original and longest established school for luthiers in North America.
 Since 1973 many hundreds of beginning and experienced craftspeople have passed through our doors, learning valuable skills and gaining powerful insights into this challenging work.
 We've introduced the craft to many of today's established luthiers and guided experienced builders to new levels of mastery.
 Along the way we've developed the basic learning model and teaching formats used by guitar making classes everywhere.

 ASL, in Portland, Oregon, specializes in intensive, short-term, full-immersion classes designed for busy working adults - beginners and experienced guitar makers for whom long-term study isn't an option.
-One-week seminars and two-week hands-on workshops offer a choice of learning experiences designed to provide a strong foundation for continuing work on your own.
+One-week seminars, two-week hands-on building classes and weekend workshops offer a choice of learning experiences designed to provide a strong foundation for continuing work on your own.
 Classes are small, the environment is friendly and stimulating.
 We have a good time sharing information, and you'll likely make a friend or two to stay in touch with and compare notes as you move forward on your own.